-5. (1) The transferee and the transferor in a relevant transaction ("the parties") are jointly and severally liable to comply with the requirements imposed by or under this Law and, in so doing, must make full and frank disclosure of all facts which may be material and generally demonstrate utmost good faith in their dealings with the Greffier and the Director of Income Tax.

-(2) The parties must furnish to the Greffier, in such form and manner as the Greffier may from time to time require, within 28 days of the date of the relevant transaction - by supporting documentation, together with -
+- 5. (1) The transferee and the transferor in a relevant transaction ("the parties") are jointly and severally liable to comply with the requirements imposed by or under this Law and, in so doing, must make full and frank disclosure of all facts which may be material and generally demonstrate utmost good faith in their dealings with the Greffier and the Director of Income Tax. - (2) The parties must furnish to the Greffier, in such form and manner as the Greffier may from time to time require, within 28 days of the date of the relevant transaction - - (a) a description of the relevant transaction, accompanied by supporting documentation, together with -